 When you click "Remove everything" to start the process of formatting your computer, you will be given two options: "Just delete my files" or "Delete my files and clean my drive."

-Just removing my files lets the user get their files and media back from the computer's hard drive.
-If the user sells his computer or gives it to someone else to use, the data is in danger because the third person can easily get all the files and data from the drive.
+Removing my files lets users return their files and media from the computer's hard drive.
+If the user sells his computer or gives it to someone else to use, the data is in danger because the third person can quickly get all the files and data from the drive.
 This makes this choice less safe and more dangerous.

-Getting rid of files and cleaning up My drive takes time but is totally safe.
-It gets rid of all the information from the system, including the drive.
-However, it takes a while for the system to erase all the data from the drive.
+Getting rid of files and cleaning up My drive takes time but is safe.
+It removes all the information from the system, including the industry.
+However, it takes a while for the system to erase all the data from the industry.

 Also Read: Graphics Card for Laptops: 5 Best Cards in India 2020